 We’re thrilled to see more laws in more states align closer to best practice.
 As of January 1, 2017, California joined the states with laws requiring children to remain rear facing in their car seats until at least 2 years of age.
 On that day, California also adopted a law banning all cell phones from being held by the driver.

-When the new law takes effect, all children in California under age 2 must be rear facing in the vehicle.
+When the new law took effect, all children in California under age 2 must ride rear facing in the vehicle.
 The only exceptions are rarely seen — children who are under 2 years old and weigh more than 40 pounds or are taller than 40 inches.

 Why Rear Facing is Important

 Rear facing is 5 times safer for children who are between 1 and 2 years old.

 You read that right!

 When children ride rear facing, instead of their head flying forward in a crash, the child’s head, neck, and back will be supported by the car seat.
 The rear facing child’s head is cradled in the car seat as the crash forces disperse around them, reducing the amount of pressure put on the child’s undeveloped spine.

 At CSFTL, we advocate that children ride rear facing as long as possible.
 Ideally, that’s until some time around the child’s fourth birthday.
 Many convertible and multimode car seats on the market today have high enough height and weight limits that most children will fit comfortably until they turn four.

 While age 2 is the minimum recommended age to keep children facing the rear of the vehicle, the AAP and NHTSA both recommend that children ride rear facing until they’ve grown to the height and weight limits of their car seat.
 We recommend that, too!